Samsung Galaxy S9: Cameras

 The cameras on both phones received improvements.
 The S9+ has a dual-lens camera setup on the back, like on the Galaxy Note 8, while the S9 only has a single camera on the back.
 The Exynos variants of the phones received Samsung's in-house ISOCELL S5K2L3 camera sensor whereas the Snapdragon variant made use of Sony's Exmor IMX345 counterpart.
 Both phones have a Dual Aperture rear camera which can switch between f/1.5 and f/2.4, depending on lighting conditions, making it the first mobile phone since the Nokia N86 (2009) with a variable aperture camera.

-The phones can record video with 4K (2160p) at 60 frames per second (limited to 5 minutes), 1080p at 240 frames per second and 960 frames per second "Super Slo-Motion " video at 720p for 0.2 seconds, all three of which have been featured on any Samsung flagship phone for the first time.
-The first two frame rates are the first increase in the series since the 2014 Samsung Galaxy S5.
+The phones can record video with 4K (2160p) at 60 frames per second (limited to 5 minutes), 1080p@240fps and 960fps "Super Slow-Motion " video at 720p for 0.2 seconds, all three of which have been featured on any Samsung flagship phone for the first time.
+The first two frame rates are the first increase in the series since 2014 Samsung Galaxy S5.

 AR Emoji, similar to Apple's Animoji feature on the iPhone X, is a new feature that lets the user make emojis based on themselves with the help of augmented reality face recognition.
 Third-party app support is provided for this feature.

 A software update retrofitted the Galaxy Note 9 feature of warning the user about flaws in photos such as blinking eyes and blur.

 Chipsets and storage

 In most countries, the S9 and S9+ both come with a Samsung Exynos 9810 SoC.
 Versions sold in the United States, Canada, China, Hong Kong, Japan, and Latin America come with the Qualcomm Snapdragon 845 SoC instead.

 The S9 comes with 4 GB of RAM, while the S9+ comes with 6 GB.
-Both devices came initially only with 64 GB of internal storage; variants with 128 and 256 GB were released in May 2018, after the internal storage of 64 GB was criticized by many as being too low, but they can only be ordered via Samsung's website.
+Both devices came initially only with 64 GB of internal storage; variants with 128 and 256 GB were released in May 2018, after the internal storage of 64 GB was criticized by many as being too low, but they could only be ordered via Samsung's website.
 Both phones feature the ability to use a microSD card to expand the storage to a maximum of 400 GB.

 Batteries

 The battery capacities are the same as their predecessors, namely 3000 mAh for the S9, and 3500 mAh for the S9+.
 The batteries are not user-replaceable.
 Just like its predecessor, the S9 supports AirFuel Inductive (formerly PMA) and Wireless Power Consortium's Qi wireless charging standards.

-Wired charging allows for rates up to 15 watts via Qualcomm Quick Charge 2.0, while wireless charging is possible with rates up to 10 watts.
+Wired charging allows for rates up to 15 W via Qualcomm Quick Charge 2.0, while wireless charging is possible with rates up to 10 W.